James Earl Ray

 James Earl Ray was born in Alton, Illinois, on March 10, 1928.
 A confirmed racist and small-time criminal, Ray began plotting the assassination of revered civil rights leader Martin Luther King Jr. in early 1968.
 He shot and killed King in Memphis on April 4, 1968, confessing to the crime the following March.
 Ray died in prison on April 23, 1998.

-Born on March 10, 1928, in Alton, Illinois, James Earl Ray was the eldest of George and Lucille Ray's eight children.
+Born on March 10, 1928, in Alton, Illinois, James Earl Ray was the eldest of George and Lucille Ray's nine children.
 The Rays struggled to make ends meet, and as a consequence the family moved several times during the early part of Ray's childhood.

 At the age of 16 Ray left his parents and returned to Alton, where he moved in with his grandmother and landed work in the dye room of the International Shoe Tannery.